codama-idl/codama/packages/nodes/docs/typeNodes/ArrayTypeNode.md

 # `ArrayTypeNode`

 A node that represents an array of items.
-The type of the items is defined by the `item` child node and the length of the array is determined by the `count` child node.
+The type of each item is defined by the `item` child node and the length of the array is determined by the `count` child node.

 ## Attributes